We just launched HRIS Sync, automate employee benefits management ⚡️

 3. Requires Employers to Match Employee Contributions

-If employees enrolled in a workplace pension scheme have good pay and wish to contribute more to their pension pot than the minimum requirement, their employers must do the same.
+If employees enrolled in a workplace pension scheme have good pay and wish to contribute more to their pension than the minimum requirement, their employers must do the same.

 Employers usually match up to a maximum proportion, which isn't less than 1% of the employee's salary.